MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 ## Programs and Engagements

 The MS Collaborate system uses the concept of **Programs** and **Engagements** as the core building blocks for the system.
 Programs provide structure and facilitate managing engagements.
-Each engagements has only one parent program and they inherit feedback forms, queries, and publishing templates defined at the program level.
-Engagements can be customzed and they define sets of users who can interact with content and feedback associated with the engagement.
+Engagements have only one parent program and they inherit feedback forms, queries, and publishing templates defined at the program level.
+Engagements can be customized and they define sets of users who can interact with content and feedback associated with the engagement.
 Program Owners are Microsoft users who have permissions to:
 - define program metadata, including Program Landing pages
 - define default feedback forms
 - define publishing templates to facilitate publishing packages to multiple engagements